 As the beginner birdwatcher learns to identify more birds, there is often a need for a simple pocket guide that lists the common species of the region in a portable format that can be easily carried in the field.
 This is especially needed for children who may be confused by the comprehensive and often bulky field guides.

 Our pocket guides fold into a size of 3.5" x 8.5" and are laminated for protection.
 Illustrations are shown for around 135-165 species in each, with winter migrants and selected other features (eg. Western Ghats or endemic species) marked separately.
-There are 10 panels (12 in the Western Ghats version) with bird illustrations, and for ease of reference, the featured species have been divided into 5-6 categories based on habitat (eg. Wetland Birds) and behaviour (eg. Ground-feeding Birds).
+There are 10 panels (12 in the Western Ghats and Uttarakhand versions) with bird illustrations, and for ease of reference, the featured species have been divided into 5-6 categories based on habitat (eg. Wetland Birds) and behaviour (eg. Ground-feeding Birds).

 Please note: The first language mentioned alongside the pocket guide name (when you select "options") is the language used for all the text.
 Only the names of birds are given in the first and second languages.
 Eg. Tamil Nadu (Tamil/English) will have all the text in Tamil and species names in Tamil and English, while Madhya Pradesh (English/Hindi) will have all the text in English and bird names in English and Hindi.